 - Allocate extra time for travel.

-- Keep your gas tank as full as possible- this will keep your vehicle heavy which will facilitate better traction.
+- Keep your gas tank as complete as possible- this will keep your vehicle heavy and facilitate better traction.

 - Keep extra distance between you and the car in front of you.

 - Never slam on your brakes in slippery conditions!
-If you need to stop quickly, pump on your brakes to allow for a safer stop and to avoid sliding.
+If you need to stop quickly, pump on your brakes to allow a safer stop and avoid sliding.

 Know When to Stay Home

 Family and friend gatherings typically become more frequent over the winter.
-As fun as these gathering can be, what’s most important is your safety.
-Before going out, we encourage you to assess the road conditions, and stay home if necessary.
+As fun as these gatherings can be, your safety is most importantly.
+Before going out, we encourage you to assess the road conditions and stay home if necessary.